 I asked her, “How did you find the courage to come up here and ask a question?”

 “I mean life is about taking chances.
 Asking a question from the audience at a conference.
 Approaching the speaker after their presentation.
 Sitting down and saying hello to the person in front of you.
 In life you have to take chances.
-You have to step outside your comfort zone and say hello to a complete stranger, ask a thought-provoking question, compliment someone on something you notice about them.
-In a word you have to engage!”
+You have to step outside your comfort zone and say hello to a complete stranger.
+Find a time to ask a thought-provoking question.
+Maybe even compliment someone on something you notice about them.
+In this word you have to engage!”

 I went on to explain that I made it a point to find people doing interesting things and conger up the courage to ask them about it.
 Sure, for an introvert, it was scary.
-Some people didn’t always respond in the manner in which I had hoped but, and this is the most important part, most did.
+Some people didn’t always respond in the manner in which I hoped.
+But, and this is the most important part, most did.
 I never would have gotten to know some of these people without opening my mouth and taking a chance.